 "That's some brave dog you got there," his Dad said.

 "His name's Dusty," Jack said proudly.
 "But he's not as brave as you."

 "You did pretty good yourself," John said proudly.
 "Where did you send him?"

 Jack looked over at the blood stained sand.
-"Inside a volcano.
-Where no one will ever find him."
+"Inside a volcano, hotter than Hell."

 Somehow he felt stronger than he had ever felt before.
 His eyes glazed over as he remembered a picture of a grass covered hillside with tall trees surrounding it.
 Hugging his dad to him, he focused on the picture.
 Then he blinked his eyes.